Create a profile as author

 3. Click the big blue ‘Submit for review’ button

-You can edit the intro text to each blog post that you are publishing.
+You can edit the intro text to each blog post you publish.
 Scroll down the page and enter the intro text into Excerpt.
 The intro text will be shown in the Blog listings on the platform’s landing page.

 You can decide if you would like to allow comments or disable them.
 Let us know if you would like to enable or disable them.
 Please note, if you allow comments, make sure you have the capacity to check on them and to alert us if someone breaches the blog policy.